DiffuserLite: Towards Real-time Diffusion Planning: A Lite Architecture for Real-time Diffusion Planning

 where $H$ is the temporal horizon.
 This design allows rewards from the offline RL dataset to be utilized as a ground-truth critic for acquiring generation conditions during training.
-During inference, an additional reward function needs to be trained to serve as the critic.
+During inference, an additional trained reward function is required to serve as the critic.
 The critic then helps select the plan that maximizes the cumulative reward, as depicted in the lower part of \cref{fig:3}.
 However, this design poses challenges in tasks with sparse rewards, as it can confuse diffusion models when distinguishing better-performing trajectories, especially for short-horizon plans.
 To address this challenge, we introduce an option to use the sum of discounted rewards and the value of the last state as an additional property design:

 where $V(o_t)=\max\mathbb E_{\pi}[\sum_{\tau=t}^{\infty} \gamma^{\tau-t}r_\tau]$ represents the optimal value function \citep{sutton1998RLbook} and can be estimated by a neural network through various offline RL methods.
-This critic can be used the same way as the previous one during training and inference.
 In the context of other domains, properties can be flexibly designed as needed, as long as the critic $\mathcal C$ can evaluate trajectories of variable lengths.
-It is worth noting that diffusion planning works widely support this flexibility.
-In addition, it is even possible to skip the critic selection during inference, which is equivalent to using a uniform critic, as utilized in DD.
+It is worth noting that previous diffusion planning algorithms widely support this flexibility.
+In addition, it is even possible to skip the critic selection during inference, which is equivalent to using a uniform critic, as used in DD.

 \textbf{Action extraction:} After obtaining the optimal trajectory from the last level through critic selection, we utilize an additional inverse dynamic model $a_t=h(o_t,o_{t+1})$ to extract the action to be executed.
 This approach is suggested in \citep{ajay2023dd}.